oracle-livelabs/oci/terraform-infrastructure/network/network.md

 This ingress rule is defined to enable the public subnet, housing the Load Balancer, to gain controlled and secure internet access to the private subnet housing the web servers.
 The rule specifically permits HTTP traffic, which operates on port 80, from the Load Balancer IP address or range to reach the web servers within the private subnet.
 This approach optimizes the performance and availability of the web servers, as the Load Balancer effectively distributes incoming internet traffic across multiple backend instances, ensuring seamless scalability and efficient load distribution.
 Additionally, the private subnet's isolation from direct external exposure enhances security by reducing the attack surface and mitigating potential threats from the internet.

-Lastly, copy the variable strings below and paste it into the set of empty curly brackets within the egress_rules list of the oci-priv-sl data block.
+6. Copy the variable strings below and paste it into the set of empty curly brackets within the egress_rules list of the oci-priv-sl data block.

 ```
 <copy>